 - Loss of customer trust

-According to a Cisco study, 84% of consumers care about data privacy, and 48% have already switched companies due to poor data protection practices.
+According to a Cisco study, 84% of consumers are concerned about data protection, and 48% have already switched companies due to poor privacy practices.

 Obtaining Valid Consent

-One of the cornerstones of privacy regulations like the GDPR is user consent.
-Yet in e-commerce, many sites still:
+One of the cornerstones of data protection regulations like the GDPR is user consent.
+Yet many e-commerce websites still:

-- Use pre-checked boxes (not allowed under GDPR)
+- Use pre-checked boxes (not permitted under GDPR)

-- Lack clear explanations of how data will be used
+- Lack clear explanations of how the data is used

-Risk: Invalid consent can result in enforcement actions and user complaints.
+Risk: Invalid consent can lead to enforcement actions and user complaints.

 Ensuring Strong Data Security

-From login details to saved credit cards, e-commerce platforms are prime targets for hackers.
-Without robust data security, companies expose themselves to:
+From login credentials to stored credit card details, e-commerce platforms are a popular target for hackers.
+Without robust data security, companies expose themselves to the following risks:

 - Ransomware attacks

-- Fines for failing to secure personal data
+- Fines for inadequate protection of personal data

 Must-haves: